AllThingsSmitty/tweet-style-guide/README.md

 =

 This is a personal collection of styles related to how I compose tweets for Twitter.
-Think of this style guide in the same manner as the [_Associated Press Stylebook_](http://en.wikipedia.org/wiki/AP_Stylebook). [more context needed]
+Think of this style guide in the same manner as the [_Associated Press Stylebook_](http://en.wikipedia.org/wiki/AP_Stylebook).

 =